iOmega8561/DcmVision/README.md

 Create a directory named <strong>DataSet</strong> located at repository root and copy all your .dcm files inside of it

 ### Finalizing
-Build the XCode project and enjoy!
+Build the Xcode project and enjoy!

+## Contributors
+- [Giuseppe Rocco](https://github.com/iOmega8561): Dependencies setup and initial project package